mdx-workshop/mdx-submissions21/paper.md

 However, it has been noted that unlike the time axis, the distribution of musical audio signals is not truely invariant to translation along the frequency axis.
 Instruments have specific pitch range, vocals have well defined formants etc.
-To account for that, [zemb] suggest injecting an embedding of the frequency before applying the convolution.
+To account for that, [@zemb] suggest injecting an embedding of the frequency before applying the convolution.
 We use the same approach, with the addition that we smooth the initial embedding so that close frequencies have similar embeddings.
 We inject this embedding just before the second spectral encoder layer.